abhi-ops-88/Mindease/README.md

 │   └── utils/
 │       ├── auth.py
 │       └── openai_client.py
 🧩 Disclaimer

-MindEase is designed for emotional support and reflection only.
+MindEase is designed solely for emotional support and reflection.
-It does not provide medical, psychological, or psychiatric advice.
+It does not provide professional medical, psychological, or psychiatric advice.

-If you are in immediate danger or distress, please contact:
+If you are in crisis or immediate danger, please reach out to:

 🇺🇸 988 — Suicide & Crisis Lifeline

-🌍 Local emergency services
+🌍 Your local emergency services

 ❤️ Final Note

-MindEase was built to make people feel heard, supported, and less alone.
+MindEase was built to help people feel heard, supported, and less alone.
-Thank you for taking the time to explore it.
+Thank you for exploring this project!

-If you’d like help adding:
+Future enhancements may include:

-Streaming responses
+🌊 Streaming responses

-Multi-model AI fallback
+🤝 Multi-model AI fallback

-Journaling mode
+📓 Journaling mode

-Mood tracking
+📈 Mood tracking